 In his role as the Under Secretary, Mr. Ibach carries out the MRP mission area’s broad task of facilitating domestic and international marketing of U.S. agricultural products, and ensuring the health and care of animals and plants.
 MRP agencies, which include the Agricultural Marketing Service, Animal and Plant Health Inspection Service, and Grain Inspection, Packers, and Stockyards Administration, are active participants in setting national and international standards.
 Read more

 Kevin Shea was appointed Administrator of the U.S. Department of Agriculture's Animal and Plant Health Inspection Service (APHIS) on June 18, 2013, after serving as Acting Administrator since June 2012.
-Since January 2017, Mr. Shea has been acting as the Deputy Under Secretary for USDA’s Marketing and Regulatory Programs.

 In his role as the APHIS Administrator, Mr. Shea carries out the agency's broad mission of protecting and promoting American agriculture, regulating genetically engineered organisms, administering the Animal Welfare Act and carrying out wildlife damage management activities.